flathub/com.dosbox_x.DOSBox-X/README.md

 - Likewise there is no way to access system installed MIDI soundfonts under /usr if you want to use such soundfonts, copy them into your home directory and specify the location in your DOSBox-X config file.
-- There is no support for NE2000 network adapter emulation due to flatpak security reasons as it requires low-level (root) access.
+- There is no support for NE2000 network adapter emulation due to Flatpak security reasons as it requires low-level (root) access.

 Please [create an issue](https://github.com/flathub/com.dosbox_x.DOSBox-X/issues/new) if you find any other limitations specific to flatpak that should be documented here.